mwbowers/mwbowers.github.io/reference/expo/qsys-expo-model/fake-data-type.md

 ---
 title: FakeDataType enum
-description: Specifies the type of fake data to use for the display pages.
+description: "Specifies the type of fake data to use for the display pages. "
+last_modified_at: 2024-06-26T20:27:13Z
 ---

 Specifies the type of fake data to use for the display pages.